 Below are some examples of the well-known face filter apps with the above-mentioned functionality available for both Android and iOS devices.

 Youcam Makeup uses the power of AI and the smartphone's camera to help users try out different cosmetic products such as lipsticks, eye makeup and blushes from the world's known brands like L'Oreal and Maybelline in real-time.
-In addition to augmenting selfies, the app also lets its users take advantage of live makeup cam and record a makeup video directly on the app.
+In addition to augmenting selfies, the app also lets its people take advantage of live makeup cam and record a makeup video directly on the app.

 It is also possible to share the respective results with friends and relatives, follow other users, shop for and review featured products.

-Apart from considering building face filter apps using Apple and Google's open source SDKs, there is always an option of using commercial SDKs with more functionality by purchasing a licence or committing to a one-time payment.
+Apart from considering building face filter apps using Apple and Google's SDKs, there is always an option of using commercial SDKs with more functionality by purchasing a licence or committing to a one-time payment.

 What do you think about the process of building a typical face filter application?
 Are there any other factors that should be considered?
 Write your thoughts in the comments section below.